el-moudni-hicham/radar-violation-detection-system/README.md

 ```
 ng serve
 ```
-5. Open your browser and navigate to http://localhost:4200 to access the application.
+5. Open your browser and navigate to `http://localhost:4200` to access the application.

-### Features
-The following features are implemented in this application:

-- User authentication using JWT
-- Authorization and role-based access control using Spring Security
-- CRUD operations for books and authors
-- Ordering books
-- Responsive UI using Angular Material
-### Technologies Used
+## Technologies Used
 The following technologies and frameworks are used in this application:

 - Spring Boot
-- Spring Security
+- Spring Cloud
-- JWT
+- Eureka Descovery
 - Angular
-- Angular Material
+- Bootstrap
 - MySQL
-### Contributing
-If you want to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch (git checkout -b feature/your-feature)
-3. Make changes and commit them (git commit -m 'Add your feature')
-4. Push the changes to your branch (git push origin feature/your-feature)
-5. Create a pull request
-# License
-- This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
-## 1. Project Architecture
+## Project Architecture

 ![projet-archi.png](projet-archi.png)